ma-phi/consoleditor/README.md

 # consoleditor (File editor in terminal)
 : Developments ahead 🚧👷‍♂️ !

-* Language Used : C
+* Language Used : C, C++
-* Implementation Aim : C/C++ Implementation / Learning system calls and data storage
+* Implementation Aim : C and C++ Implementation / Learning system calls and data storage
-* Goal : Porting the project to C++
+* Goal : Porting the project to C++, and adding various functionalities in addition to what "kilo" offers
 * Inspiration and credits : https://github.com/antirez/kilo